kushalbug/demo-repo/README.md

 # demo-repo
-this is just going to be my first repo
+this is just going to be my first repo author - kushal